IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Scope.md

 ## Time-dependent coefficients

-In order to allow the coefficients $\alpha$, $\beta$, $\gamma$, and $\delta$ to have a time dependence, the constructor of `LinearMCTEquation` allows for an optional keyword argument `update_coefficients!`, which should be a user-defined function that updates the coefficient struct given a value of `t`.
+In order to allow the coefficients $\alpha$, $\beta$, $\gamma$, and $\delta$ to have a time dependence, the constructor of `MemoryEquation` allows for an optional keyword argument `update_coefficients!`, which should be a user-defined function that updates the coefficient struct given a value of `t`.
 Make sure, when updating the coefficients, that their type does not change.
-The type of the coefficients can be inspected in the `coeffs` field of a `LinearMCTEquation` object.
+The type of the coefficients can be inspected in the `coeffs` field of a `MemoryEquation` object.

 The default is that all coefficients are independent of time, that is: `update_coefficients! = (coeffs, t) -> nothing`.